Housing and Official Community Plans

 Sidney: a number of policies focus on residential land use, planning complete communities (including infill development that respects the character of the neighbourhood), inclusive and attainable housing (e.g. secondary suites are encouraged in areas zoned for single-family dwellings).
 Read the Official Community Plan

-Esquimalt: focus is on housing affordability – it includes policies for partnerships between private, public and non-profit sectors, affordable family housing and ‘aging in place’ to support older residents, among others specific to housing affordability.
-The OCP's housing policies are broad and address all types of housing.
-As the plan notes, “[a]ffordable housing is central to community livability and is not synonymous with social housing or low-income housing.”
-Read the Official Community Plan (PDF, 7.5 MB)
+Esquimalt: the focus is on housing affordability – it includes policies for partnerships between private, public and non-profit sectors, affordable family housing and ‘aging in place’ to support older residents, among others specific to housing affordability.
+The OCP's housing policies are broad and address a range of housing types; please read the Official Community Plan (PDF, 7.5 MB), Chapter 5: Housing and Residential Land Use.

 Coquitlam: the housing section focuses on preserving the characteristics that make neighbourhoods distinctive while offering greater housing choice.
 Housing policies address issues like sensitive residential intensification, facilitating attractive forms of compact housing, and the importance of rental housing.
 Read the Official Community Plan